-The Town's Charter was granted by the General Assembly on October 9, 1793 and was last revised in 2004.
-The Town is located directly east of the capitol city of Hartford on the east bank of the Connecticut River, encompassing a land area of 18.7 square miles.
-The Town is bordered by Glastonbury on the South, Manchester on the East, and South Windsor on the North.
-East Hartford is situated halfway between New York City and Boston.
-The Town is served by regional and national rail lines and Bradley International Airport is twenty miles to the northwest.
-The Connecticut River provides water access to Long Island Sound 30 miles to the south.
-The Town's population from the 2016 U.S. Census Bureau is 50,834.
+The Town's Charter was granted by the General Assembly on October 9, 1783, and was last revised in 2022.
+The Town is located directly east of the capital city of Hartford on the east bank of the Connecticut River, encompassing a land area of 18.7 square miles.
+The Town is also bordered by Glastonbury on the south, Manchester on the east, and South Windsor on the north, and is situated halfway between New York City and Boston.
+The Town is served by regional and national rail lines, and Bradley International Airport is fifteen miles to the northwest.
+The Connecticut River provides water access to Long Island Sound 40 miles to the south.
+The Town's population according to the 2017-21 American Community Survey Census was 50.971.